Staunton, Virginia: Western State Hospital

 When Western State vacated the property and moved its adult patients to its present site near Interstate 81, the facility was renamed the Staunton Correctional Center and turned into a medium-security men's penitentiary.
 The prison closed in 2003, and the site was left vacant for several years.
 In 2005, the state of Virginia gave the original property to the Staunton Industrial Authority.
 It is now a condominium complex called The Villages at Staunton.

 A separate complex, The DeJarnette State Sanatoruim, was constructed in 1932 and acted as a location for patients with the ability to pay for their treatment.
 Dr. DeJarnette was the superintendent of the sanatorium from its opening until his retirement in 1947.

 Geography

 According to the United States Census Bureau, the city has a total area of 20 sqmi, virtually all of which is land.
 Staunton is located in the Shenandoah Valley in between the Blue Ridge and Allegheny Mountains of the Appalachian Mountains.
 It is drained by Lewis Creek.
-Lewis Creek flows into the Shenandoah River, which flows into the Potomac, and eventually to the Chesapeake Bay.
+Lewis Creek flows into the Middle River, which flows into the Shenandoah River, which flows into the Potomac, and eventually to the Chesapeake Bay.